UHT-MaT: Ultra High Temperature Materials Testing Infrastructure

 A unique UK facility for the mechanical testing of materials at temperatures exceeding 2,000°C.

-UHT-MaT will be a unique UK facility for the mechanical testing of materials at temperatures exceeding 2,000°C, a major step forward in advanced materials research.
+UHT-MaT will be a unique UK facility for the mechanical testing of materials at temperatures exceeding 2,000°C. This is a major step forward in advanced materials research.

-Led by Principal Investigator Dr Allan Harte, the facility is due to be commissioned in 2028 and will feature state-of-the-art environmental conditions and diagnostics.
+Principal Investigator Dr Allan Harte leads the facility.
+Commissioning is due in 2028 and will feature state-of-the-art environmental conditions and diagnostics.

-As part of the Henry Royce Institute, UHT-MaT will operate under a shared access model, ensuring broad availability to the UK research community.
+UHT-MaT is part of the Henry Royce Institute.
+It will operate under a shared access model, ensuring broad availability to the UK research community.
 Training, collaborative research, and data-sharing initiatives will further amplify its national impact.

 Capabilities